Contact Us

 No multi-cloud visibility

 Varonis Data Security (DSPM) platform identifies insider threats and cyberattacks by analyzing data, account activity, and user behavior.
-Varonis Data Security (DSPM) informs where sensitive data is concentrated and automatically corrects overexposure, getting users to the least privilege without human action.
+Varonis Data Security (DSPM) identifies where sensitive data is concentrated and automatically corrects overexposure, enabling users to operate at the least privilege without manual intervention.

 Features:

-- Data discovery and classification: Continuously search cloud and on-premise data storage using built-in and custom classifiers.
-The solution displays data exposure details, allowing users to prioritize the cleanup of at-risk sensitive data.
+• Data discovery and classification: Continuously search cloud and on-premise data storage using built-in and custom classifiers.
+The solution displays data exposure details, enabling users to prioritize cleaning at-risk sensitive data.

 Integrations: Salesforce, GitHub, Zoom, Active Directory, Azure AD, Nasuni, NetApp, IBM QRadar, Panzura, NETGEAR, Splunk, CorteXSOAR, CyberArk.